ast-hugger/fabulae/text/pressurised.md

 And with that cryptic pronouncement, he was gone, leaving me alone with the reasoning machine, which hissed and burbled softly to itself as though contemplating mysteries of its own.

-## CHAPTER VII
+# CHAPTER VII

 *In Which Holmes Delivers a Lecture on Human Nature, Interrupted by an Illustration of Same*

 The afternoon had worn on in a state of peculiar suspension.
 I remained at the Club as Holmes had suggested, though I could not have said precisely what I was waiting for.
 The other members came and went, speaking in hushed voices of the morning's events, casting occasional glances toward the closed doors of the Green Salon.
 I took luncheon in the dining room, though I tasted nothing, and afterward installed myself in the reading room with a newspaper I did not read.

-It was shortly after three o'clock when Sir Bartholomew emerged from his office in a state of considerable agitation—though by now, I reflected, agitation had become his customary condition.
+It was shortly after three o'clock when Sir Bartholomew emerged from his office.
+I reflected that the state of considerable agitation had become his customary condition.

 'Pennington!' he exclaimed, spotting me among the leather armchairs.
 'Thank heavens you are still here.
 I have received a message from Mr. Holmes.
 He requests—no, he insists—that I convene an emergency meeting of all members present in the Club.
 In the Green Salon.
 Immediately.'